Germany strives for climate neutrality

 Nominal output

-approx. 21 MWp planned
+approx. 29 MWp planned

 Annual generation

-approx. 20,000 MWh planned
+approx. 29,000 MWh planned

-(corresponds to the annual electricity consumption of 5,700 households)
+(corresponds to the annual electricity consumption of 8,250 households)

 Planning status at Cottbuser Ostsee

-Wind farm Forst-Briesnig II
+Forst-Briesnig II Wind Farm

 The planning area